Skip to main content

 What an EV-ready policy actually covers

 Compare two policies side by side and the differences look small.
 They are not.
-Walk through this table before you commit to anything.
+Walk through this table before you commit.

 CoverStandardEV policyWhy it matters

-Battery damage from accidentOften excludedIncluded as standardReplacement runs 7,000 EUR upwards
+Battery damage from accidentOften excludedIncluded as standardReplacement costs run high

-Charging cable theftLimitedIncludedMode 3 cables cost 200 to 500 EUR
+Charging cable theftLimitedIncludedMode 3 cables are not cheap

-Rescue costs after battery fireBasicExtendedEV fires need specialist response
+Extended rescue costs (battery fire)BasicExtendedEV fires need specialist response teams

 • All-risk battery cover (Akku-Allgefahrendeckung) including accident damage